-RELIGIOUS EDUCATION Entry Requirement: Course outline: LEVEL 1 Open The curriculum continues the Understanding Faith programme, commissioned and authorised by the Catholic Bishops' Conference of New Zealand.
-Topics include: Understanding the Gospel Story: focuses on the four Gospels how they came to be written.
-The Trinity explores the nature of the Holy Spirit and respecting life, both human and the environment.
-Conscience, Morality and Values: explores the importance of having values as a basis for living and the development of conscience and decision making • The Church's Story: Reformation and Beyond (1500-1750 AD) - An historical topic looking closely at the development of the Anglican Church.
-It explores the similarities and differences among Christian Churches today Assessment: Internal assessment 18 Level 1 credits RELIGIOUS EDUCATION LEVEL 2 Entry Requirement: Open Course outline: This course will offer the students the opportunity to develop their study of the Bible.
+- Conscience, Morality and Values: explores the importance of having values as a basis for living and the development of conscience and decision making - The Church's Story: Reformation and Beyond (1500-1750 AD) An historical topic looking closely at the development of the Anglican Church.
+It explores the similarities and differences among Christian Churches today

+Assessment: Internal assessment 18 Level 1 credits

+RELIGIOUS EDUCATION LEVEL 2

+Open

+This course will offer the students the opportunity to develop their study of the Bible.
 It will also explore situations of injustice and the Catholic responses to these situations.
 The field trip during the World Religions unit to a Jewish Synagogue, Islamic Mosque and Buddhist Centre, serves to create awareness and tolerance of other faith communities.

+Topics include:

-Topics include: Loss, Death, Grief and Dying: the study of universal human experiences of loss and death from a Catholic Christian perspective Christian Morality and Moral Development: the study of morality and moral issues in the light of Church teaching • Biblical Studies: a comprehensive study of the Bible focussing on the Gospel of Luke and the Book of Revelation
+- Loss, Death, Grief and Dying: the study of universal human experiences of loss and death from a Catholic Christian perspective - Christian Morality and Moral Development: the study of morality and moral issues in the light of Church teaching - Biblical Studies: a comprehensive study of the Bible focussing on the Gospel of Luke and the Book of Revelation - World Religions: An in depth study of the main religions of the world: Judaism, Islam, Buddhism and Hinduism

-Assessment: World Religions: An in depth study of the main religions of the world: Judaism, Islam, Buddhism and Hinduism Justice and Peace: By the study of Scripture, Church Statements and other pertinent documents, this topic explores some justice and Peace issues relevant to contemporary society and culture.
-All students undertake Dominican Community Service placement during Terms 2 and 3 Internal assessment 18 Level 2 credits RELIGIOUS EDUCATION LEVEL 3 Entry Requirement: Open Couse Outline: Students will have the opportunity to consider in depth biblical, moral and theological units.
+Justice and Peace: By the study of Scripture, Church Statements and other pertinent documents, this topic explores some justice and Peace issues relevant to contemporary society and culture.

+All students undertake Dominican Community Service placement during Terms 2 and 3

+Assessment: Internal assessment 18 Level 2 credits

+RELIGIOUS EDUCATION LEVEL 3

+Couse Outline: Students will have the opportunity to consider in depth biblical, moral and theological units.
 Students explore contemporary issues which characterise modern society.
 These include the ethics of genetic engineering (In-vitro fertilisation), end of life issues and the changing of New Zealand's religious landscape including an in-depth study of some religious movements such the Destiny Church, Gloriavale Community and other religious traditions.
-This course is beneficial to students interested in studying Law, Arts, Science, Education and Theology.
+This course is beneficial to students interested in studying Law, Arts, Science,

+Education and Theology.

 Topics include: Sects, Cults and Religious Movements in Aotearoa New Zealand.
 Bioethics.
 Making Meaning.
+Jesus the

-Jesus the Christ or Mary the First Disciple.
+Christ or Mary the First Disciple.

 Assessment: Internal assessment 18 Level 3 credits